The Market Giveth and the Market Taketh Away

 Ethereum slumped 7.42% since last week, now at a $113.46 price tag.

 Ohio Taxes Become Crypto-Friendly: Ohio Treasurer Josh Mandel announced this week that the state is now accepting cryptocurrency for business-related taxes.
-The new initiative is meant to paint Ohio as a cryptocurrency advocate as well as provide business owners an alternative, and in certain instances cheaper, way to pay their taxes.
+The new initiative is meant to paint Ohio as a cryptocurrency advocate as well as provide some business owners an alternative, and in certain instances cheaper, way to pay their taxes.

 The state has teamed up with BitPay to provide this service.
 Although businesses are paying taxes in Bitcoin through OhioCrypto, the Treasury office is adamant that they’re immediately converting those payments to U.S. dollars.
 Looks like someone hasn’t taught them the value of hodling just yet.